ssquirrel/Alpha1/README.md

 # Weather App

-This is a just another weather app for a quick glance at the current condition.
+This is just another weather app for a quick glance at the current condition.
 It is designed to be simple, easy to use and yet informative.

 ### Features

 * Small and fast
-* Clean and cohesive interface design & zero distraction
+* Clean and cohesive interface & zero distraction
 * Intuitive interactions using gestures such as swipe and scroll.
 * Efficient caching mechanism to minimize data usage.
 * AQI information included